WebSnifferHQ/ExpeditedTransferOutRegistrars/README.md

 A list of domain registrars that allow expedited transfers out of domain names.

+A domain name transfer from one registrar to another can take about 5-7 days to complete.
+Some registrars allo to expedite the transfer so the domain name transfers within a matter of hours instead of days by following some steps.
+Below is the list of such registrars as well as the description of the steps that you need to take.

 ## Name.com

 Name.com explains how to expedite an outbound domain transfer in the article [Approve or expedite a domain transfer